 Other than the obvious, such as the issuance of Orders of Protection and possibility a judge will set significant bail, when a case involves Domestic Violence prosecutors pay closer attention to and vigorously pursue the alleged offenders.
 Moreover, even potentially without a conviction, there are consequences to careers in the medical profession, implications to those working in local, city, state and federal government, and ramifications to immigration and legal statuses.Your Case, Your Defense, Your Future

 It should be lost on no one that no matter the nature of an investigation, arrest or indictment involving one of the three New York Strangulation crimes, failing to protect yourself is not an option.
 When so much is at stake and the potential for a life altering felony looms, you need experienced and capable counsel to implement the best defense.
 No matter the circumstances, one thing will remain certain.
 You can count on the experience, knowledge and advocacy of the criminal defense attorneys and former Manhattan prosecutors at Saland Law.

-Call the New York criminal defense lawyers and former prosecutors at (212) 312–7129 or contact us online today
+Call the New York defense team and former Manhattan prosecutors at (212) 312–7129 or contact us online today.